Motor racing-Leclerc puts Ferrari on pole at Australian Grand Prix | Sports-Games

 Motor racing-Leclerc puts Ferrari on pole at Australian Grand Prix

-"As a team, we want more."
-Lewis Hamilton, whose run of six consecutive poles at Albert Park was broken, will start fifth ahead of sixth-placed teammate George Russell.
+Perez's grid position is in some doubt, having been summoned by stewards for allegedly failing to slow down when a yellow flag came out.
+Seven-time world champion Lewis Hamilton, whose run of six consecutive poles at Albert Park was broken, will start fifth ahead of sixth-placed teammate George Russell in an encouraging session for Mercedes, who have struggled this season with a bouncy car.

+However, they may end up battling McLaren to be the "best of the rest" after Ferrari and Red Bull.
+McLaren's home hero Daniel Ricciardo will start seventh on the grid ahead of Alpine's eighth-placed Esteban Ocon.

+It was a tough afternoon for many of the drivers, with two red flags from big crashes and the sun low in the sky, impairing vision in the second phase of qualifying.
+Adding to complications, race officials decided to remove one of the track's four DRS zones, which encourage over-taking, due to safety reasons after reviewing Friday's practice.

+Both were summoned to a hearing with race stewards.
+Stroll and teammate Sebastian Vettel earlier crashed out in the final practice session on Saturday.

-Ironically, the red flag gave Aston Martin extra time to prepare Vettel's car and the four-times world champion emerged with two minutes left to post the second-slowest lap.
-The German will start 17th on the grid, knocked out of the first phase of qualifying along with teammate Stroll, Williams' Alex Albon and Latifi, and Haas's Kevin Magnussen.
+Stroll's qualifying mishap gave his team extra time to fix Vettel's car and the four-times world champion finally emerged with two minutes left to post the second-slowest lap.
+The German will start 17th on the grid, knocked out of the first phase along with Stroll, Williams' Alex Albon and Latifi, and Haas's Kevin Magnussen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)